Stress-free New Year: How to support your dog on New Year's Eve

 Some dogs are extremely sensitive to stimuli on New Year's Eve.
 In such cases, you can take additional measures:

-• Sedatives: Herbal remedies such as Bach flowers not only have a calming effect on humans, but can also provide relief for our four-legged companions on stressful days.
-In the form of drops, you can easily add Bach flowers to your dog's food or water.
+• Sedatives: Herbal remedies such as Bach flower remedies not only have a calming effect on humans, but can also provide relief for our four-legged companions on stressful days.
+In the form of drops, Bach flower remedies can easily be added to your dog's food or water.
 In particularly serious cases, you should consult your veterinarian beforehand.
-They can recommend special preparations that are suitable for your dog.
+They can recommend specific remedies suitable for your dog.

-• Protection from noise: You can consider getting hearing protection for your dog.
-Special noise-cancelling headphones such as the Mutt Muffs can be particularly helpful if your four-legged friend reacts strongly to loud bangs.
+• Protection from noise: You might consider getting hearing protection for your dog.
+Special noise-cancelling headphones, such as the Mutt Muffs, can be particularly helpful if your four-legged friend reacts strongly to loud noises.

 Dangers after New Year's Eve

-There can be dangers lurking when you go for a walk, especially on New Year's Day.
-Broken glass and rocket debris are often only completely removed after a few days, so you should make sure that your dog does not come into contact with them when walking.
+Especially on New Year's Day, there can be dangers lurking while walking your dog.
+Broken glass and rocket debris often take several days to completely remove, so you should make sure your dog doesn't come into contact with them while out walking.

 Everything important at a glance